reactjs/react.dev/src/content/learn/removing-effect-dependencies.md

     // ...
 ```

-This object is declared in the component body, so it's a [reactive value.](/learn/lifecycle-of-reactive-effects#effects-react-to-reactive-values) When you read a reactive value like this inside an Effect, you declare it as a dependency.
+This object is declared in the Component body, so it's a [reactive value.](/learn/lifecycle-of-reactive-effects#effects-react-to-reactive-values) When you read a reactive value like this inside an Effect, you declare it as a dependency.
 This ensures your Effect "reacts" to its changes:

 ```js {3,6}
   // ...